-The terms cloud storage, cloud sync and cloud backup have become increasingly common over recent years.
+The terms cloud storage, cloud sync and cloud backup have become increasingly common in recent years.

 For solopreneurs and small business owners, not knowing what each of these services does – or why they’re necessary – could cost you when you realise you need them most.